PikeTheCrow/RoR-Challenges/README.md

 # RoR-Challenges
 My digital playground for RoR developments

-Set out a bunch of Challenges to complete in the attempt to up-skill my Ruby on Rails knowledge.
+Set out a bunch of Challenges to complete in the attempt to up-skill my Ruby with Rails 4 knowledge.

 Intial challenge:
 A link aggrgating website - similar to reddit or hacker and others